Mistthors/Toodler/README.md

    - 14 pre-defined colors for lists
    - Colors from data.json plus additional options
    - Visual color picker with selection indicator

+## 💾 Data Management

+The app uses **AsyncStorage** for persistent data storage.
+Your data is saved automatically and survives app restarts.

+**Data Storage:**
+- All boards, lists, and tasks are saved locally on your device
+- Data persists between app sessions
+- Automatic save on every create/update/delete operation

+**Storage Location:**
+- Data is stored using React Native AsyncStorage
+- Key: `@toodler_data`
+- Format: JSON

+**Initial Data:**
+- On first launch, the app loads sample data from `assets/data.json`
+- After that, it uses your saved data

 ## 📁 Project Structure
 ```